Kelly M. Burke

-Kelly M. Burke is a Democratic member of the Illinois House of Representatives, representing the 36th District since January 2011.
+Kelly M. Burke is the current mayor of Evergreen Park, Illinois and a former Democratic member of the Illinois House of Representatives, representing the 36th District from January 2011 to January 2025.
 The 36th District includes all or parts of the Beverly, Mount Greenwood and Auburn-Gresham neighborhoods in the City of Chicago as well as the all or parts of the surrounding suburbs of Oak Lawn, Evergreen Park, Chicago Ridge, Hometown and Palos Hills.